Skip to main content

 What Is a Transfer On Death Deed?

 The Uniform Real Property Transfer on Death Act (URPTODA), approved by the Uniform Law Commission in 2009, provides the model statutory framework adopted by approximately 30 states that authorize transfer on death deeds.
 States that have enacted TODD legislation include Colorado, California (effective 2016 under Probate Code Sections 5600-5696), Illinois, Ohio, Arizona, Nevada, Washington, and Wisconsin, among others.
-Notably, states including New York, Florida, Texas, and Pennsylvania do not currently authorize transfer on death deeds, though some of these states are considering legislation.
+Specifically, states including New York, Florida, Texas, and Pennsylvania do not currently authorize transfer on death deeds, though some of these states are considering legislation.

 The TODD is fundamentally different from other probate avoidance tools such as revocable living trusts and joint tenancy.
 Unlike a living trust, a TODD requires no trust administration, no trustee appointment, and no transfer of title during the owner's lifetime.
 Unlike joint tenancy with right of survivorship, a TODD does not create a current ownership interest in the beneficiary, meaning the beneficiary cannot force a sale, encumber the property, or expose the property to their creditors during the owner's lifetime.